Atrocity Exhibition (album)

-Atrocity Exhibition is the fourth studio album by American rapper Danny Brown.
+Atrocity Exhibition is the third studio album by American rapper Danny Brown.
 It was released on September 27, 2016, by Fool's Gold Records and Warp Records.
 It is primarily produced by English producer Paul White, and features guest appearances from Kendrick Lamar, Ab-Soul, Earl Sweatshirt, B-Real, Kelela, and Petite Noir.

-Atrocity Exhibition was supported by three singles: "When It Rain", "Pneumonia", and "Really Doe".
+Atrocity Exhibition was supported by pre-release singles "When It Rain", "Pneumonia", and "Really Doe", with "Ain't It Funny" being released as a single after the album's release.
 The album received widespread acclaim from critics, appearing on the year-end lists of many publications.

 Artwork

 The artwork for Atrocity Exhibition was created by Timothy Saccenti.
 It features a circuit bent image of Danny Brown, who appears to have his skin peeled to bone on his right side.

 Release and promotion

 On October 28, 2014, Danny Brown announced that he was working on a new album.
 On April 25, 2015, when asked if his album was done, Brown responded: "Almost, I took a break from it cause I'm so ahead of schedule with it knowing it ain't coming out no time soon."

 On June 10, 2016, Brown revealed on his Instagram that he was "putting the final touches" on his fourth album.
 On June 14, Brown announced that he had signed a deal to Warp Records.
 On July 17, Brown stated that his new album would be titled Atrocity Exhibition, taking inspiration from both the Joy Division song of the same name and J. G. Ballard's novel of the same name.
 On August 16, Brown unveiled the album's track-listing and release date.
 On September 15, Brown was interviewed by NPR Music.
 He spoke on the creation process of the album and premiered a song, titled "Rolling Stone".
 On September 21, Brown debuted the track, called "Tell Me What I Don't Know" during his interview on Zane Lowe's Beats 1 radio show.
 From September 14 to November 5, 2016, Brown embarked on The Exhibition 2016 Tour with special guests Maxo Kream and Zelooperz.
 On September 27, Brown released the album three days ahead of its schedule at 3:00 p.m.
-EST.
+EST. A sitcom-themed music video for "Ain't It Funny" directed by Jonah Hill was released on March 28, 2017.